 Demerits will be issued after verbal warnings and the Demerit Slip will serve as a communication to both student and parent that a student's conduct is unacceptable and needs to be improved.
 The Demerit Slip will be signed by parent and student, and returned to the homeroom teacher the next school day after the Demerit has been awarded.
 Each trimester is considered a clean slate for the student.

 Demerits will be awarded for, but not limited to, the following:

-Accumulation of three demerits will warrant a detention.
+Accumulation of five demerits within a trimester will warrant a detention.